arianeschad/MBQN/README.md

 `githubinstall::githubinstall("mbqn")`

 ## Additional dependencies:
-This function uses normalize.quantiles() from the package preprocessCore that can be installed from http://bioconductor.org/biocLite.R It is installed by<br/>
+This function uses normalize.quantiles() from the package preprocessCore, see https://github.com/bmbolstad/preprocessCore: <br/>
 `install.packages("preprocessCore")`

-Optionally, the limma package can be used for computation of the quantile normalization.
-It is installed by <br/>
+Optionally, the limma package can be used for computation of the quantile normalization:<br/>
 `install.packages("limma")`

 Collecting data from PRIDE experiments in `example1()` requires the rpx package `install.packages("rpx")` by Laurent Gatto (2017). rpx: R Interface to the ProteomeXchange Repository.
-R package version 1.10.2. https://github.com/lgatto/rpx
+R package version 1.10.2., see https://github.com/lgatto/rpx.

-# Basic Useage
+# Basic Usage

 The package provides two basic functions: `mbqn()` applies quantile normalization or mean-balanced quantile normalization to a matrix.
 The matrix may contain NAs.
 The argument `FUN` is used to select between classical quantile normalization (default), and mean or median balanced quantile normalization.
 The function `mbqn.check_saturation()` can be used to check a data matrix for rank or nearly rank invariant features.
 It provides a list of potential RI/NRI features, a rank invariance frequency, and a graphical output.